hannemann/BLE-Remote-Companion/README.md

 }
 ```
 ## Node-RED
-You can use the Node-RED websocket nodes to send and receive messages to/from your BLE-RC.
+You can use the Node-RED websocket nodes to send and receive messages to/from your Remote Companion.
-This enables you to send all keycodes defined in keys.h and also receive the keycodes sent by BLE-RC if you use your remote or the web frontend.
+This enables you to send all keycodes defined in keys.h and also receive the keycodes sent by Remote Companion if you use your remote or the web frontend.
 I use it to have a remote in my Homeassistant and also start Apps via ADB by pressing the Red/Green/Yellow/Blu Buttons on my IR Remote.
 ### Configuration
 * add Websocket out and configure accordingly